tav/gitfund/mvp/app/page/gitfund.md

 * **Chargeback Buffer**

-  In addition to the standard 4% holdback, we will need an additional buffer from GitFund's operational budget in order to cashflow chargebacks.
-This will be particularly important in the early days when there may not be enough cash from the 4% held back from projects.
+  In addition to the standard 10% holdback, we will need an additional buffer from GitFund's operational budget in order to cashflow chargebacks.
+This will be particularly important in the early days when there may not be enough cash from the 10% held back from projects.

 And then, of course, there's everything else that needs to be covered, e.g. accounting, community, design, dev, fraud ops, hosting, insurance, project management, security, sysadmin, testing, &c.

-<iframe id="budget" src="https://docs.google.com/spreadsheets/d/1LkfYKoxUmB3BmuCMPWUqH1iLqoozMxXWHGaJxcNWkzU/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false" style="width: 100%; height: 605px; border: 0px"></iframe>

 ### Flow of Money